Carrot and coriander soup is very popular in Ireland. It's lovely orange color makes it an ideal soup for fall and perfect to serve at Halloween.

 This is a perfect lunch on a cool fall day, with a side of crusty, buttered bread.
 I hope you'll enjoy the lovely spicy flavours of the coriander in this sweet and spicy soup.

-You can store this soup in the fridge for up to five days, once it is kept in an airtight container.
+You can store any soup leftovers in the fridge for up to five days, once it is kept in an airtight container.

 You can keep it in the freezer in an airtight, freezer proof container for up to six months.